Open, Transparent & Inclusive Government

 Responsible “Smart” Development

-We need to begin and maintain a productive conversation about smart development in our Town that balances the needs of residents, our environment and business.
+I am an advocate of smart development that means balancing the needs of residents, our environment and business.
 We need to preserve the way of life we love in a way that keeps Huntington moving forward.

 Safeguard Environment/Open Space Preservation/Park Improvements